dreamhorn/scrimshaw/README.md

 results of dynamic attributes, subsequent calls to `#export()` should produce identical results.

-If an `overrides` object is provided to `#export()`, any exported names that are present on the `overrides` object will be taken from there instead.
-Keep in mind that `#get()` still evaluates attributes from the blueprint itself:
+If an `overrides` object is provided to `#export()`, the attributes will be exported from an extended version of the blueprint instead.
+This allows dependent dynamic attributes to be affected by the overrides.
-`overrides` will not affect any dependent calculations in dynamic attributes.
-If this is desired, `#extend()` the blueprint instead.

 `#export(overrides)` should be idempotent for subsequent calls with identical overrides.